-- Suspended or cancelled
+- Suspended or canceled

 The most common Universal Wastes on campus are batteries and lamps.
 Spent batteries and lamps should be kept intact for disposal.
 If you have any questions regarding what is considered Universal Waste or how to properly dispose of something please feel free to contact Environmental Health and Safety (EH&S).

 EH&S staff oversees the universal waste program for Florida Tech, but our continued success depends on the efforts of faculty, staff and students.
 Please use the information provided in the right pane to educate yourself on the proper management of your waste.